 Section 1.1.
 Definitions .
 Capitalized words and terms used in this Compliance Procedure have the following meanings:

 “Annual Continuing Disclosure Compliance Checklist” means the checklist attached as Exhibit B.

+“Annual Disclosures” means the annual financial reports of the state inclusive of both the Consolidated Annual Financial Report (CAFR) and the Annual Continuing Disclosure Memorandum (CDM).

+“Annual Financial Information” means the Annual Continuing Disclosure Memorandum (CDM).

+“Audited Financial Statements” means the Consolidated Annual Financial Report (CAFR).

 “Bonds” means any outstanding bonds or notes in connection with the issuance of the Issuer entered into or enters into a Continuing Disclosure Undertaking, including Recapitalization Revenue bonds issued by the State Bonding Commission under the State Financing Consolidation Act and Lease Revenue bonds issued by the State Building Ownership Authority.
 A list of all Bonds outstanding and subject to this Compliance Procedure as of January 31, 2018, is included on Exhibit A.